ghitacornel/testSpring/readme.txt

 3. A BEAN CONTAINER DEFINES SPECIFIC LIFECYCLE FOR EACH PROVIDED BEAN TYPE AND PROVIDES LIFECYCLE CONTROLLING METHODS

 Each container usually defines a very specific lifecycle for each provided bean type.
 Yet a common pattern occurred.
+See :
-See javax.annotation.PostConstruct and javax.annotation.PreDestroy.
+- javax.annotation.PostConstruct
+- javax.annotation.PreDestroy

-Some container specific lifecycle control methods are javax.ejb.Startup or org.springframework.context.annotation.Lazy.
+Some container specific lifecycle control methods :
+- javax.ejb.Startup
+- org.springframework.context.annotation.Lazy

 see packages beans.lifecycle.*